top of page

 I have a wealth of experience in working relationally with adults and young people from a diversity of backgrounds, identities and belief systems.

-I am a registered member of the BACP which informs my commitment to ethical practice and the provision of a safe and confidential space for you.
+I am a registered and accredited member of the BACP which informs my commitment to ethical practice and the provision of a safe and confidential space for you.

-My Diploma is in Integrative Counselling (UWE) which is also accredited
+My Diploma is in Integrative Counselling (UWE) which is accredited

 by the BACP.

-Alongside my professional private practice, I also have therapeutic counselling experience with young through to older adult clients in Further Education settings, and for a mental health charity in central Bristol.
+Alongside my professional private practice, I have had therapeutic counselling experience with young through to older adult clients in Further Education settings, and for the mental health charity Bristol Mind.

-I have had the privilege of working as
+I have also had the privilege of working as

 an assistant project coordinator for Bristol Mind, primarily